loremol/ecommerce-django/README.md

 The **yanez** user (yanez@gmail.com:yanez@gmail.com) is a Moderator user.
 ## HTML/JS Client
 A sample client can be accessed from this [Github Page](https://loremol.github.io/ecommerce-client/).
 This is its [corresponding repository](https://github.com/loremol/ecommerce-client).
+## Troubleshooting
+Cloning the repo back to my machine I encountered an error with carriages.
+If the docker ENTRYPOINT doesn't seem to be found try setting this on git: `git config --global core.autocrlf input`.

 # Endpoints
 The following list provides an overview of the available endpoints: